 - The page size is too large to be seen on a mobile screen without scrolling horizontally.

 - The page has links that are too close together to be accurately and independently selected by a thumb.

-However, once a site is considered to be mobile friendly by the googlebot, and the ranking slide has been prevented, how can the news be used to actively increase a page’s google ranking?
-Again, Google have advice.
+However, once a site is considered to be mobile-friendly by the Googlebot, and the ranking slide has been prevented, how can the news be used to actively increase a page’s Google ranking?
+Again, Google has advice.
 The Google Developer’s Mobile Guide provides a range of help and tips for developers of a range of website types.

-Beside the requirement for a mobile friendly site that displays beautifully on a range of mobile devices, Google have also announced that there will be an SEO penalty for sites that load slowly onto mobile devices.
+Besides the requirement for a mobile-friendly site that displays beautifully on a range of mobile devices, Google has also announced that there will be an SEO penalty for sites that load slowly onto mobile devices.
 This is not a new phenomenon in Google’s algorithms, with slow loading pages being ranked more poorly in standard search results since 2010.
 This same idea is now being translated for mobile sites too.